-If you’re looking at retail bakery options, make sure to aim for a high traffic area.
-Ideally, your space will be easily accessible to a large volume of people, with enough space for seating, but not so large that the rent is too high.
+If you’re looking at retail bakery options, aim for a high traffic area.
+Ideally, your space will be easily accessible to a large volume of people, have enough space for seating, and reasonable rent for the square footage.

 Consider these factors when choosing your business location:

 - Growth Potential